From

 patients for the variety of medical services that I rendered.
 The clinic’s

-income wasn’t enough with some of my patients unable to pay.
+income wasn’t enough, and some of my patients were unable to pay.
 They were poor

 There were times I had to dig into my own pocket to pay for the taxi for those seriously

-ill needing hospital cares.
+ill needing hospital care.
 Some came back to me asking if I could bill their

 brother Khalid (living in Manila )